MicroEJ/docs/Tutorials/gettingstarted/Step03.rst

 .. image:: images/tuto_microej_gettingstarted_oversizedmarginandpadding.png
    :align: center

-- It's possible to see the widget ovelapping other when using canvas
+- It's possible to see the widget ovelapping other when using canvas.